jgarcia1599/jgarcia1599/README.md

 ### Hi there, I'm Junior 👋

-PhD Student at NYU Tandon.
+Affiliations: NYU Tandon and NYU Abu Dhabi.

 ### Connect with me: